Trail Maps in .pdf format:

 ||Spring Creek Trail|

-With more than 40 miles of trails and walkways, we invite you to step out onto one of Richardson’s trails today!
+There are 87 miles of trails and walkways, across the city, including 6 miles of soft surface trail.
+We invite you to step out onto one of Richardson’s trails today!
 Explore our trails for fun, fitness, and relaxation, or a healthy and enjoyable means of transportation.

 Many of our trails border other City park and recreation facilities, including picnic areas, recreation centers, tennis courts, sports fields, and golf courses.
 Venture out onto one of our trails today, and take a big step toward a healthy lifestyle!
 View our interactive trail map for details.